analogdevicesinc/msdk/Examples/MAX78000/CNN/actionrecognition-demo/README.md

 ### Project-Specific Build Notes

 * This project comes pre-configured for the MAX78000FTHR.
 See [Board Support Packages](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#board-support-packages) in the UG for instructions on changing the target board.

 * This project supports output to a TFT display, which is **enabled** by default.
-To disable it, undefine `TFT_ENABLE` by commenting out the line in [tft_config.h](tft_config.h).
+It can be disabled by undefining `TFT_ENABLE` in [project_config.h](project_config.h).
 The compatible 2.4'' TFT FeatherWing is an optional display that does not come with the MAX78000FTHR.
 It can be ordered [here](https://learn.adafruit.com/adafruit-2-4-tft-touch-screen-featherwing)

 ## Hardware